Polarisation Rotator

 A twisted nematic liquid crystal cell consists essentially of a liquid crystal layer placed between two treated glass substrates.

-The inner-surfaces of the cell is composed of two layers: The first layer is a transparent electrode (mostly ITO).
+The inner-surfaces of the cell is composed of two layers: the first layer is a transparent electrode (mostly ITO).
 It permits to apply an electrical field across the cell and switch the cell between the OFF and the ON state.
 The second layer is responsible for the homogenous alignment of the LC.
-It is generally a rubbed polyimide layer of about 100nm.
+It is generally a rubbed polyamide layer of about 100nm.

 The two glass substrates are separated by spacers with a well defined size (usually between 3mm and 20mm) and sealed with glue.